New Mexico’s Headlight Laws

 Headlights Use in New Mexico

-- All drivers are required to use headlights 30 minutes after sunrise and 30 minutes before sunsets.
+- All drivers are required to use headlights 30 minutes after sunrise and 30 minutes before sunset.

 - Headlights must also be used regardless of the time of day in low-light conditions.
 These are defined as “not sufficient light to render clearly discernible persons and vehicles on the highway at a distance of five hundred feet ahead”.